CeriosTesting/playwright-tables/README.md

 ### 13. `waitForNonEmpty(options?)`

-Waits for the table body to have at least one body row.
+Waits for the table body to have at least one body row with actual content.
+A row is considered valid if it has at least one cell containing text.

 **Parameters:**